Slide over, bobsleds. Curling is coming to tropical Jamaica

 WCF President Kate Caithness called it ”an exciting milestone for the sport as we continue to increase our members in nontraditional curling nations.”

-Curling Jamaica technical director Cristiene Hall-Teravainen, who moved to Winnipeg, Manitoba, when she was 6, said that after taking up curling in Canada she saw exactly one other person of color in competitions: a Russian.
+Curling Jamaica technical director Cristiene Hall-Teravainen, who moved to Toronto when she was 6, said that after taking up curling in Canada she saw exactly one other person of color in competitions: a Russian.

 ”Now with these other countries – with the WCF, I think they’re doing an amazing job of being inclusive, and promoting the sport around the world,” she said. ”Africa, India – where there’s minorities playing the sport and loving it – I think it’s going to build and build and build.
 I see big things in the future.”